 The refurbishment is fantastic, light and modern, but warm and welcoming, although I did not take photos of the interior, as it is always so busy and would be a little intrusive on other diners.
-I have visited several times, for both lunch and dinner as they have a vegan menu, which will change four times a year, so I shall look forward to working my way through them all.
+I have visited several times, for both lunch and dinner as they have a vegan menu, which will hopefully change four times a year.

 So far I have sampled the salt baked beetroot, with pickled carrots, a totally tasty dish, especially the beetroot gel and the whole dish was elevated, with the crunchy cashew granola and apple and fennel salad.